NRA Rankings for Primary starting to slip out there..

 In District 23, A’s went around to several of the candidates:

-And in Rapid City, David Johnson did well against Janet Jensen in his race for District 33 senate…
+In Rapid City, David Johnson did well against Janet Jensen in his race for District 33 senate…

 And Jessica Castleberry was given an A and chosen over her opponent, Kevin Quick, a drug felon (who had been given suspended imposition of sentence) who only earned an “A qualified.”